 Making your worksheets:

 Make your worksheets on lined or plain paper.
 Simply write out the letters/numbers/word that your child will trace, and pop the paper into the page protector.
 Now, set your child up with some dry erase markers and a little cloth for wiping her worksheet clean.
 A scrap of flannel, an infant washcloth, a kleenex or a cotton make-up pad all work well.

 You can see here how much the hooligans enjoy this activity.
 The youngest children especially love the name sheets.
-Kids love learning to identify and print their name.
-They feel so proud when they can form those letters by themselves, even if they are just tracing them.
+Kids love learning how to spell their name.
+They feel so proud when they learn how to form the letters in it even if they are just tracing them.

 If your child is quite young, she may just enjoy colouring on and around the letters of her name.
 That’s ok!
 She’s becoming familiar with the shapes of the letters , and holding the marker will help to strengthen and develop her pencil grasp.